 Maybe you had a generally positive and very safe childhood.
 Maybe all your past relationships have been amicable.
 Maybe you’re generally open to new experiences and new ways of being.
-And maybe, still, you don’t feel drawn to a committed relationship.
-There are people who intellectually understand the idea of commitment, but just don’t feel interested in pursuing this kind of emotional intimacy at this stage.
-This doesn’t mean you’re devoid of the capacity for intimacy, or a cold fish, or somehow defective.
+And maybe you still don’t feel drawn to a committed relationship.
+There are people who intellectually understand the idea of commitment but just don’t feel interested in pursuing this kind of emotional intimacy at this stage.
+This doesn’t mean you’re devoid of the capacity for intimacy or somehow defective.
 It just means you may be disinterested or disinclined.
 This experience can be very natural and also very profound.
 You may not be drawn to relationships, and may just enjoy cultivating your individuality.
 Especially in this case, it’s worth continuing to increase your self-awareness of your tendency to be more comfortable in your aloneness.
 If you don't feel drawn to the intimacy involved in a relationship, it’s okay to respect this natural state.
 It’s who you are right now.
 However, if there is a partner involved, it is important to communicate about this issue to ensure you are on the same page and your partner isn’t longing for something you can’t provide.

 There are two basic groups of people who avoid relationships due to feeling intensely, overwhelmingly needy.
 Here are two of the many ways these manifestations of intense unmeetable need can look.